 This short life-cycle combined with the potential for massive reproductive capability during the intracellular phase, makes this group of parasites a serious problem under intensive farming condition.

-This video explains the key points of Eimeria biological cycle and principles of immunology.
+The video above explains the key points of Eimeria biological cycle and principles of immunology.